 When you’re ready to grow your business, what’s your first move?
 Manufacturers set the stage for profitable revenue growth with a Strategic Marketing Plan that identifies the who, what, when and how of marketing.

-When developing your Strategic Marketing Plan you will take a hard look inside and outside your company.
+When developing your Strategic Marketing Plan, take a hard look inside and outside your company.
 The process includes identifying gaps in how you go to market and deciding how you’ll fill those gaps.
 You’ll also identify unmet market needs that your product or company can uniquely satisfy.
 The marketing plan is the catalyst driving future business development behaviors and actions.